BetikuOluwatobi/Daily-Tempearature-Forecast-Using-Recurrent-Neural-Networks/README.md

 ## Install all dependencies for this project
 pip install django

+### Make sure your system supports tensorflow or else you will get an error.
 pip install tensorflow

 ## Check if there are no errors